ffekirnew/a2sv-backend-engineering/week-2/day-7/README.md

 # BlogApp
 This is a bloging app created with ASP.NET Core Web Api.
 The project follows the Clean Architecture pattern where the files have been divided into Domain, Application, Infrastructure and Presentation.
+The project also contains a test module, which contains unit tests for the application.

 ## Table of Contents
 1. [Features](#features)